-Incidentally, Aston Martin – long associated with James Bond – is building limited editions of two new 007-themed models at the ‘Q’ division of its hq, also in Gaydon, to mark the release of the latest Bond movie No Time to Die.
-Look out for them in 2021.
+Incidentally, Aston Martin – long associated with James Bond – built limited editions of two new 007-themed models at the ‘Q’ division of its hq, also in Gaydon, to mark the release of the latest Bond movie No Time to Die.

 Make a pitstop at Gilks’ Garage Café, on the outskirts of Kineton, which is themed on the family’s engineering and motor trade background dating back to the 1900s.
 How about the Mighty Mechanic’s Beefburger?
 Also refuel your car – there’s an electric car charging point on site.